django-cli/cookiecutter-app-template/README.md

 * Add your modification.
 * Create pull request to describing your modification.
-* Add your name in AUTHORS.rst
+* Add your name in AUTHORS.md